WHY TRUST ME?

-As a Certified Executive Coach and Career Transformation Coach, I have worked with leaders and executives from a variety of industries to discover the work they love to do, that they are great at, feel proud of, and fills their bank accounts.
+As a Certified Executive Coach and Career Transformation Coach, I have worked with leaders and executives to uplevel their careers while increasing their income, impact, and visibility.
 I can show you how to re-invent your career with confidence, as you embrace who you are, what you offer, and where you thrive.

-I understand you because I transformed my own career in 2006, when I left my executive position at an investment research firm in Chicago to find my own perfect fit job.
-I brought all my experience as a tech contributor and tech leader, combined with my analytic style and engineering background, to become an expert Executive and Career Transformation.
-I bring a personalized and pragmatic approach to help you identify your unique set of values, strengths, skills, and passions, tell your career story, and launch a career that satisfies your heart, soul and bank account.
+I understand you because I transformed my own career in 2006, when I left my executive position at a firm in Chicago to find my own perfect fit job.
+I brought all my experience as a tech contributor and tech leader, combined with my analytic style and engineering background, to become an expert Executive and Career Transformation Coach and Consultant.
+I bring a personalized and pragmatic approach to help you identify perfect fit next job, to develop your professional brand position, and tell your career story to find your epic next job, one that satisfies your heart, soul and bank account.

-Prior to launching my business, I worked in a corporate environment for over 15 years, leading and managing software development and quality assurance teams to success.
+Prior to launching my business, I worked in a career in tech for over 15 years, leading and managing teams to success.
 I share from my experiences from multiple industries, including financial services, insurance, publishing, medical devices, IT, and theater to help clients like you from across the US and around the world.

 MY PERSONAL STORY